jaihon1/IFT6758-Project/app/README.md

 # Milestone 3: How To have Fun

-1. Prerequisites:
+### 1. Prerequisites:

-a.
-Make sure to have Docker installed on your machine.
+1. Make sure to have Docker installed on your machine.
-b.
-Navigate to the directory where the app is located:
+2. Navigate to the directory where the app is located:

 ```bash
 cd app